x509-hbs/draft-x509-shbs/draft-ietf-lamps-x509-shbs.md

 as `id-alg-mts-hashsig`.
 This synonym is based on the terminology used in an early draft of the document that became [RFC8554].

-The public key and signature values identify the hash function used in the HSS/LMS tree.
+The public key and signature values identify the hash function and the height used in the HSS/LMS tree.
 [RFC8554] and [SP800208] define these values, but an IANA registry [IANA-LMS] permits the registration of additional identifiers in the future.